Nestor162/hangman-GUI-python/README.md

   - Enhance user experience by integrating custom sound effects, emphasizing key actions within the game.
 Explore available Python options for playing sounds.
 - **Keyboard Input:**
   - Enable keyboard input for a more interactive and intuitive gaming experience, allowing players to make guesses directly from the keyboard.

+## Credit
+This project was inspired by and developed with the guidance of the [tutorial](https://realpython.com/hangman-python-pysimplegui/) provided by Real Python.